facebookresearch/theseus/README.md

 ```
 and follow the more detailed instructions in [CONTRIBUTING](https://github.com/facebookresearch/theseus/blob/main/CONTRIBUTING.md).

-Compilation from source supports is affected by the following enviroment variables:
-* `BASPACHO_ROOT_DIR`: root dir of [BaSpaCho](https://github.com/facebookresearch/baspacho) sparse solver, which must be already
+**Installing BaSpaCho extensions from source**

+By default, installing from source doesn't include our BaSpaCho sparse solver extension.
+For this, follow these steps:

+1. Compile BaSpaCho from source following instructions [here](https://github.com/facebookresearch/baspacho).
+We recommend using flags `-DBLA_STATIC=ON -DBUILD_SHARED_LIBS=OFF`.
+2. Run

+    ```bash
+    git clone https://github.com/facebookresearch/theseus.git && cd theseus
+    BASPACHO_ROOT_DIR=<path/to/root/baspacho/dir> pip install -e .
+    ```

-  built with binaries in the subdirectory `build`.
+    where the BaSpaCho root dir must have the binaries in the subdirectory `build`.
-* `THESEUS_FORCE_CUDA` (1 or 0): if set, forces enabling or disabling Cuda support regardless of system's `torch.cuda.is_available()`.

 ### Running unit tests (requires `dev` installation)
 ```bash
 python -m pytest theseus
 ```
 By default, unit tests include tests for our CUDA extensions.
 You can add the option `-m "not cudaext"`
 to skip them when installing without CUDA support.
-The tests for sparse solver BaSpaCho are automatically skipped when the extlib is not compiled, the marker
+Additionally, the tests for sparse solver BaSpaCho are automatically
-`-m baspacho` can be used to manually select/deselect the tests depending on it.
+skipped when its extlib is not compiled.

 ## Examples